4vinn/cypher-code-editor/README.md

 git push origin main #(in repo)
 ```

 //pushed to repo, but u did changes through github web.
-Now to update it on local machine too:
+Now to update it on local machine too:<br>
 //update your local code with the latest changes from the remote main branch:
 ```
 git fetch
 git merge origin/main
 ```
  OR
 ```
-- git pull origin main
+git pull origin main
 ```